huggingface/blog/1_58_llm_extreme_quantization.md

 ## What is BitNet?

 BitNet replaces traditional Linear layers in Multi-Head Attention and Feed-Forward Networks with specialized layers called BitLinear with ternary precision.
+The BitLinear layers quantize the weights using ternary precision (with values of -1, 0, and 1) and quantize the activations to 8-bit precision.

 The main obstacle to training in ternary precision is that the weight values are discretized (via the `round()` function) and thus non-differentiable.
 BitLinear solves this with a nice trick: [STE (Straight Through Estimator)](https://arxiv.org/abs/1903.05662).
 The STE allows gradients to flow through the non-differentiable rounding operation by approximating its gradient as 1 (treating `round()` as equivalent to the identity function).
 Another way to view it is that, instead of stopping the gradient at the rounding step, the STE lets the gradient pass through as if the rounding never occurred, enabling weight updates using standard gradient-based optimization techniques.

-The BitLinear layers quantize the weights using ternary precision (with values of -1, 0, and 1) and quantize the activations to 8-bit precision.
-After performing the matrix multiplication operation during inference, the data is dequantized, allowing the model to continue with high-precision operations.

 <figure style="text-align: center;">
   <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/1.58llm_extreme_quantization/bitlinear.png" alt="Alt Text" />
   <figcaption>The architecture of BitNet with BitLinear layers</figcaption>
 </figure>

+### Training Phase

-In the BitNet layer, during training, we start by making the weights ternary.
-We first compute the average of the weight matrix absolute value and use this value as a scale, then divide the weights by the scale, round the values, keep them between -1 and 1, and then rescale them
+It's worth mentioning that the behavior of BitLinear differs between training and inference.
+For example, during training, we start by quantizing the weights into ternary values, using symmetric per tensor quantization.
+First, we compute the average of the absolute values of the weight matrix and use this as a scale.
+We then divide the weights by the scale, round the values, constrain them between -1 and 1, and finally rescale them to continue in full precision.

 $$
 scale_w = \frac{1}{\frac{1}{nm} \sum_{ij} |W_{ij}|}